 - Conventional loans: Conventional mortgage loans don’t come with an additional funding fee like a VA loan does, and you can use them on investment properties and second homes, or holiday properties.
 Conventional loans also have loan limits identical to those for VA loans, but they are less accommodating than VA loans when it comes to your credit score.

 - FHA loans: Loans from the Federal Housing Agency are government-backed, like VA loans.
 They also don’t come with early payment penalties.
 FHA loans are based on occupancy, however, meaning they can’t be used to mortgage secondary homes and investment properties.

 - USDA loans: USDA loans are similar to VA loans in that they don’t require a down payment.
 However, these loans are only available to those living in designated rural areas.
 There are also other specific qualifying restrictions on USDA loans, including occupancy and low income requirements.
 Homes which are financed by USDA loans also must be single-family properties.

 How do I get started?

-If you’re interested in applying for a VA loan, you’ll need to find a lender and get prequalified first.
-Once your lender has verified your income and financial information, you’ll receive your pre-approval letter.
+If you’re interested in applying for a VA loan, you’ll need to find a VA mortgage lender and get prequalified first.
+Once your VA lender has verified your income and financial information, you’ll receive your pre-approval letter.

-When you’re under contract, the VA will do an appraisal of your property.
+When you’re under contract, the VA will appraise your property.
 If everything looks good, you are in the clear to close on your new home.